RegExp

 [···]

-)Rules for escaping inside character classes without flag /v
+)The rules for escaping inside character classes are different if we use the recommended flag /v

 -